en-wl/wordlist/README.md

 In order to use SCOWL `scowl-orig.txt` must be combined with the patch file (`patch`) to create `scowl.txt` and the a SQLite3 database file `scowl.db`.
-To do both via the provied makefile simply type:
+To do both via the provided makefile simply type:

   make

 To work with SCOWL use the `scowl` script provided in the root directory.
 This script is a very thin wrapper around the `libscowl` python module.
 The module is not available on PyPI, but instead included with SCOWL.
-This script is meant to be run from the root directory of the SCOWL distrubution.
+This script is meant to be run from the root directory of the SCOWL distribution.

 To extract wordlists from the database use: